tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/merging-chimeras-taxonomy.md

 ```

 ```
-> dim(seqtab)
-[1]  8 27
+[1]   8 119
-> dim(seqtab.nochim)
-[1]  8 27
+[1]   8 117
 ```

 !!! info
-    We can see here no chimeric sequences were removed because our before and after sequence count matrices have the same dimensions.
+    We can see here that 2 chimeric sequences were removed because our before and after sequence count matrices differ by two columns.

 ## Pipeline Quality Control